Dong-Zhen/Relevance_of_NYT/README.md

 ## Tools

-I used Python to scrape location data and to call the Census Api.
+I used Python to scrape location data and call the Census Api.
 Excel to clean, manipulate, and perform analysis on the data.
 Tableau to visualize and map the data.

 ## Communication

+I will be pitching to the New York Time's marketing team.

 ## Links